Robust Two-Layer Partition Clustering of Sparse Multivariate Functional Data: Introduction

-The objective of this work is to develop an outlier-resistant clustering method for imbalanced multivariate functional data that can have various time grids per subject.
-First, we propose the concept of elastic time distance (ETD), which is applicable to (multivariate) functional data with either identical or different time measurements per subject.
-Second, we propose an outlier-resistant method to detect clusters and outliers based on the ETD measures.
+Sparse (multivariate) functional data are defined as data objects with various time grids per subject.
+One common example of sparse data in practice is imbalanced data, where some objects may have a large number of measurements while others may have few measurements.
+Here, the measurement is assumed to be either observed or missing for all variables.
+The case where the measurements for one index are observed for some variables but missing for others is not considered.
+In addition, the location of missing observations is assumed to be random, and independent of the observed and missing values.

+The objective of this work is to develop a method that can correctly detect clusters and flag outliers, if any, for sparse multivariate functional data.
+First, the concept of elastic time distance (ETD) is proposed, which is applicable to (multivariate) functional data with either identical or different time measurements per subject.
+Second, an outlier-resistant method to obtain clusters and remove outliers based on the ETD measures is presented.
 The rest of the paper is organized as follows.
-Section \ref{sec2} proposes a novel robust clustering algorithm based on a new distance measure; we introduce the ETD, which can be applied to standard and imbalanced multivariate functional data, and propose two algorithms, namely, a distance-based two-layer partition algorithm and a cluster and outlier recognition algorithm to determine the primary clusters and outliers.
-We refer to the proposed method as robust two-layer partition (RTLP) clustering.
-In Section \ref{sec3}, we describe the numerical experiments performed to evaluate the clustering precision and robustness of our approach and compare these results with those of the existing methods.
-In Section \ref{sec4}, we present the results of application of our method to Northwest Pacific cyclone track data to establish the efficiency of our method.
+Section \ref{sec2} proposes a novel robust clustering method based on a new distance measure, ETD.
+The proposed method is referred to as robust two-layer partition (RTLP) clustering.
+Section \ref{sec3} describes numerical experiments performed to evaluate the clustering precision and outlier detection performance among RTLP clustering, one existing model-based method, and three distanced-based methods extended with ETD.
+Section \ref{sec4} presents the results of application of RTLP clustering to Northwest Pacific cyclone tracks data to establish its efficiency.
 Section \ref{sec5} concludes the paper with a summary and discussion.
-The code is available \href{https://github.com/ZhuoQu/Sparse_multivariate_functional_clustering}{online} for readers to apply our clustering method and replicate our analyses.
+Proofs are collected in the Appendix.